2021-22 School Year COVID-19 Resources

 Maintaining the health and safety of all individuals on campus is our priority in order to deliver an in-person learning experience to our students.
 We are all eager to put Covid-19 in the past and regain some sense of normalcy – no one more than the students, faculty, and staff.

-In light of the constantly evolving nature of this pandemic, the protocols below will be in effect until Labor Day, at which time they will be reviewed for continuing application.
+In light of the constantly evolving nature of this pandemic, the protocols are continuously reviewed for application throughout the school year.

 - Morning Screening